 The wonderful Yorkshire Dales

 Elizabeth Fowler explored the beautiful Yorkshire Dales National Park prior to the coronavirus lockdown and discovered dramatic waterfalls, fascinating castles and breathtaking countryside.
-Please note the Government is currently advising against unnecessary travel while our sites are temporarily closed

 The rolling hills of the Yorkshire Dales National Park near Hawes Club Site ©Aliy Fowler